Nobel Prize in Physics: Award money

 At the awards ceremony, the laureate is given a document indicating the award sum.
 The amount of the cash award may differ from year to year, based on the funding available from the Nobel Foundation.
-For example, in 2009 the total cash awarded was 10 million SEK (US$1.4 million), but in 2012 following the Great Recession, the amount was 8 million Swedish Kronor, or US$1.1 million.
+For example, in 2009 the total cash awarded was 10 million Swedish Kronor (SEK) (US$1.4 million), but in 2012 following the Great Recession, the amount was 8 million SEK, or US$1.1 million.
 If there are two laureates in a particular category, the award grant is divided equally between the recipients, but if there are three, the awarding committee may opt to divide the grant equally, or award half to one recipient and a quarter to each of the two others.

 Ceremony

 The committee and institution serving as the selection board for the prize typically announce the names of the laureates during the first week of October.
 The prize is then awarded at formal ceremonies held annually in Stockholm Concert Hall on 10 December, the anniversary of Nobel's death.
-The laureates receive a diploma, a medal and a document confirming the prize amount.
+The laureates receive a diploma, a medal, and a document confirming the prize amount.